 If you’re not; your competitors probably are

-But, social proof is a massive force that has the potential to influence your behaviour.
-It really is powerful and most often we simply have no idea we’re even being affected by it.
-That is what makes it an amazing tool for marketing and other situations where a potential client needs to be persuaded to opt for your therapy practice.
+Social proof is a massive force that has the potential to influence your behaviour, but oftentimes, we simply have no idea we’re even being affected by it.
+That is what makes it an amazing tool to encourage potential clients to book an appointment.

 A Five-Pronged Persuasion

 Before we explain how you can use social proof to market your practice, let’s look at the main types of social proof we can see in the modern world:

 This is where a leading person in an industry, or expert in a subject, shows approval for a type of therapy or therapy practice.
 They might blog or vlog (video blog) about it, tweet or write an article in the media about it, or there might be photos of the person at the practice, or with the therapist.

 A key example would be a dentist recommending a specific brand of toothpaste, or research showing a particular therapy is beneficial.

 This works like expert social proof, only it comes with a celebrity endorsement which is the most powerful if the celebrity hasn’t been paid for it.